Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

 \subsubsection{Multitype encoding}

-We say a (rooted) planar tree $\tr$ is a \textit{multitype tree} with $d$ many types if there is a type function, written as $\TYPE$ which assigns to each vertex $v\in \tr$ its type in $[d]$.
+We define a \textit{multitype tree} $\tr$ with $d$ types as a rooted planar tree equipped with a type function, written as $\TYPE$ which assigns to each vertex $v\in \tr$ a specific type in the set $[d]$.
 If $\TYPE(v) = i$ we will use interchangeably the phrases ``$v$ is type $i$'', ``$v$ is of type $i$'' and ``$v$ has type $i$''.
-We say the tree $\tr$ is rooted at a type $i$ vertex if its root $\rho_\tr$ is type $i$.
+We say the tree $\tr$ is rooted at a type $i$ vertex if its root $\rho_\tr$ has type $i$.

 Following \cite[p.
 2728]{MR3449255}, we say that $\tr'\subseteq\tr$ is a type $i$ subtree if it is a maximally connected subgraph of $\tr$ such that all its vertices have type $i$.
 We root type $i$ subtrees at the unique element of minimal height.
 We also define the reduced tree $\tred$ of $\tr$ as the plane tree obtained by collapsing all vertices in each type $i$ subtree into a single type $i$ vertex but retaining all the edges between the typed subtrees (of different types).
 That is if $\tr_i$ and $\tr_j$ are two type $i$ and $j$ subtrees of $\tr$ and there is some $u\in \tr_i$ and $v\in \tr_j$ such that the parent of $v$, $\PAR(v)$, is $u$ then in the reduced subtree $\tred$ the vertex corresponding to $\tr_i$ has a child which corresponds to the subtree $\tr_j$.
 The tree $\tred$ is also a multitype tree where each vertex $v_\red\in \tred$ is given the type of each vertex in the corresponding collapsed tree.